-Loop Tuning - When operating in Closed Loop mode, the proportional, integral and differential (PID) constants can be used to fine tune the behaviour of the feedback loop to changes in the output position.
-While closed loop operation allows more precise control of the position, feedback loops need to be adjusted to suit the different types of device that can be mounted on the stage.
-Due to the wide range of devices that can be used with the LPS710 and their different masses, some loop tuning may be necessary to optimize the response of the system and to avoid instability.
-The default parameters have been set for stable operation with a 30g load.
+Loop Tuning - When operating in Closed Loop mode, the proportional, integral and differential (PID) constants can be used to fine tune the behaviour of the feedback loop to changes in the output voltage or position.
+While closed loop operation allows more precise control of the position, feedback loops need to be adjusted to suit the different types of gimbal mount assemblies that can be connected to the system.
+Due to the wide range of mirrors and lenses that can be used with the PGM1S and their different masses, some loop tuning may be necessary to optimize the response of the system and to avoid instability, however the default parameters should offer stable operation for most small and medium size objectives.